 My research interests are in the areas of vocational rehabilitation, specifically how personalities, lifestyles and cultures form a person’s work identity.
 When taking into consideration a serious injury or accident that leads to disability or functional limitations, I would like to identify and assess unique methods to adjust the factors related to essential functions of a job that may be beyond a person’s capacities (either physically, emotionally or intellectually).

-I would like to learn how to Box!
+I would like to learn how to (Shadow) Box!

 Using the skills gained from this program, I’d expand my research methodology for my client, evaluee or customer.
 Presenting novel material in front of a jury will allow me to separate from the common counselor and be viewed as a credible source of unique material that is specific to the needs of the case.
 With this new knowledge and skill, I would feel even more confident expressing my opinions.
 I look forward to my studies.

 Thank you for reading my blog post.
 Contact me ~ Amy E. Botkin, MS, CRC, CLCP, FRC ~ Certified Rehabilitation Counselor, Certified Life Care Planner, Forensic Rehabilitation Consultant to discuss your how I can help you help your client.